Principles of Macroeconomics

 Goodwin et. al., 2014, Principles of Economics in Context, Routledge.

 Relevant chapters are listed below as [PEC:Chapter number].

 The Cartoon Introduction to Economics: Volume Two: Macroeconomics by Grady Klein / Yoram Bauman, Macmillan

+Only watching the video clips will not be sufficient.
 I recommend that you try to solve the end of chapter problems in preparation and review of each class session.

 Updated information, links to the literature, additional materials, etc. can be found on my webpage as well.

 A typical 3 credit course requires 150 hours of your time.
 The table below identifies how I expect those 150 hours will be allocated.
 While you do not receive direct marks for reading, reading will affect your class participation mark (your ability to participate in class discussions and activities) and your final exam mark.

 |Reading and Preparation (4 hours / week)||60 hours|

 |Problem Sets and Review (3 hours / week)||45 hours|